grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react-convert-from-kbn.md

 There are several methods for formatting a value to include the unit for text output, each addressing different scenarios.

-Iterate the fields of the frame to get all value fields, then process each of them.
-This is a basic example, typically more code is required to include valueMappings and other overrides.
+Iterate the fields of the frame to get all value fields, then process each of them, as shown in the following example.
+This is a basic example; typically, more code is required to include `valueMappings` and other overrides.

 ```ts
 import {